-The modular chassis, the Extreme VDX 8770-8 and VDX 8770-4, have two redundant management modules, MM1 and MM2.
+The modular chassis, the Brocade VDX 8770-8 and the Brocade VDX 8770-4, have two redundant management modules, MM1 and MM2.
 Each management module can communicate with each of the line cards (interface modules) through an Ethernet connection.
-Each management module has two Ethernet interfaces, Eth0 and Eth2.
+Each management module has two Ethernet interfaces, EthO and Eth2.
 These interfaces are also known as Out of Band (OoB) management interfaces and support LOM programs.